 The Ninja DUO is a better full-size blender than the Hamilton Beach Power Elite Multi-Function.
 The Ninja outperforms the Hamilton Beach in pretty much every way as it has a better build quality, comes with a personal jar, and offers more speed settings.
 It can also make almond butter, silky smoothies, and bar-quality crushed ice.
 However, the Hamilton Beach is easier to clean.

 The Ninja Foodi Cold & Hot Blender is a significantly better full-size blender than the Hamilton Beach Power Elite Multi-Function.
-The Ninja has a better build quality with more controls.
-It makes almond butter as well as crushed ice, and it can make a better smoothie, although it's a bit grainy.
-It's also easier to clean.
+The Ninja has a much better build quality and a better performance when it comes to processing fibrous ingredients, crushing ice, and making nut butter.
+You can also use it to warm up room temperature ingredients.